 - a.
-University employees will only use or disclose personal information that they learn solely as a result of administering or participating in the academic integrity process in accordance with section 7 above.
+University employees and those involved in the academic misconduct process on behalf of the university will only use or disclose personal information that they learn solely as a result of administering or participating in the academic integrity process in accordance with section 9 above.
 Contact the Information and Privacy Office for guidance about confidentiality and privacy. - b.
 Parties and witnesses should not make public another individual's personal information that they learn solely through any university process such as a complaint, investigation, hearing, or non-disciplinary accountability options and should refrain from: - i. posting another individual's personal information on social media or online, - ii. distributing confidential university documents in whole or in part, - iii. sharing another individual's personal information with individuals outside of their immediate circle of support, and - iv. prompting or eliciting others to disclose another individual's personal information. - c.
 The university does not prohibit parties and witnesses from speaking about their own experiences, including, but not limited to, seeking support for rehabilitation.
 However, when disclosing another individual's personal information within their immediate circle of support, the party or witness is also responsible for communicating the need to keep the information confidential. - d.
 In any event, inappropriate disclosure of another individual's personal information may affect the integrity of a university process, breach another individual's privacy rights, and/or bring about other legal risks for the individual who breaches another individual's privacy rights.